State-of-the-art equipment and accomplished scientists to provide accurate insight

 • Using a microscope, we determine the Floc size, Floc morphology, number of dispersed bacteria, the amount of debris, the numbers and types of filamentous bacteria, types of higher life forms.

-• The ratio of VSS/TSS can indicate the mount of inorganic trash in biomass.
+• The ratio of VSS/TSS can indicate the amount of inorganic trash in biomass.

 • Exocellular polymers are the source of natural flocculation allowing the biomass to efficiently settle.
 The amount of exocellular polymers should be between 8-12% of VSS.